Don’t miss the most badass female-fronted film festivals

-The 2018 edition of the Sicilian event will take place from July 14 to 20 under the new artistic direction of Silvia Bizio and Gianvito Casadonte, and is back with full force this year with a program of over 50 films, including 14 world premieres, 12 European premieres, and over 10 Italian premieres.
+The 2018 edition of the Sicilian event took place from July 14 to 20 under the new artistic direction of Silvia Bizio and Gianvito Casadonte, and was back with full force last year with a program of over 50 films, including 14 world premieres, 12 European premieres, and over 10 Italian premieres.
 Per The Hollywood Reporter, this year’s guests include Marion Cotillard, Rupert Everett, Richard Dreyfuss, and Matthew Modine.

 Film festivals are a fantastic place for women’s narratives to be presented and celebrated and it would appear those behind Taormina Film Fest agree.
 As the fest’s artistic directors Silvia Bizio and Gianvito Casadonte said, “This year, the festival is honoring films directed by women along with strong social themes from immigration, to violence against women, to refugees.
 This is another reason why we chose a jury made up of only women, producers, and actresses.”

 To celebrate the forthcoming festival and its female-led jury, we’re looking at the other top film festivals that are run by women.
 Let’s hear it for the girls!

 FutureFemmeFest is a multifaceted organization working to bridge the gap between creators and distributors to help underrepresented artists reach an audience via its film festival, screenwriting prize, production company, and upcoming syndicated TV channel.
 Operations manager Katy Cole told Film Daily: